neilireson/luke/README.md

 # luke5
 Luke for Lucene version 5

-A mavenised version of Luke which works with version 5, and should also be compatible with version 4 indexes.
+A mavenised version of Luke which works with version 5, and also with all version 4 indexes.

 ## History